Health Indicator Report of Diabetes Deaths

-DefinitionA rate defined as the number of deaths attributed to diabetes per 100,000 people, age-adjusted to the 2000 U.S. population; also known as the 'diabetes death rate'.
+DefinitionThe diabetes death rate: the number of deaths attributed to diabetes per 100,000 people, age-adjusted to the 2000 U.S. population.

-NumeratorNumber of deaths among New Mexico residents, per year, due to diabetes as the underlying cause of death.
+NumeratorNumber of deaths among New Mexico residents due to diabetes as the underlying cause of death.

-DenominatorEstimated total number (population) of New Mexico residents in a specific year.
+DenominatorEstimated total number (population) of New Mexico residents.

 How Do We Compare With the U.S.?From 2000 to 2013 New Mexico rates were 18% to 40% higher than the U.S. rates.
 Poverty is a significant determinant of illness and death in any population.
 New Mexico poverty rates have been higher than the US for many decades.
 New Mexico has a higher proportion of American Indians and Hispanics compared to the US as a whole.
 For many decades these two populations have experienced higher poverty rates than New Mexico generally.
 These two New Mexico populations have had the highest rates of diabetes deaths since 2000.